 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Tellers in California is $29,002 annually, or $13.94 hourly.
-The median wage for Tellers in San Diego County is $28,357 annually, or $13.63 hourly.
+The median wage in 2016 for Tellers in California was $29,002 annually, or $13.94 hourly.
+The median wage for Tellers in San Diego County was $28,357 annually, or $13.63 hourly.
 The median is the point at which half of the workers earn more and half earn less.